degreed-data-engineering/tap-lightcast/README.md

             "limit",
             th.IntegerType,
             required=True,
             description="Used for debugging purposes.
-It limits the number of IDs to select.
-Set this parameter to -1 to get all available IDs.", ),
+It limits the number of IDs to select.", ),
     ).to_dict()
 ```